 When reviewing applications for financial assistance, priority is given to new applicants who 1) demonstrate leadership; 2) currently work with a national CSMG collaborating organization or diocesan social action office; or 3) meet the diversity criteria of this initiative and live in a USCCB designated home mission diocese.

 CSMG participants are normally limited to no more than three years of scholarship assistance through the Diversity Outreach Initiative so that we can make this opportunity available to as many people as possible.
-However, past participation will not be considered in awarding financial assistance for the virtual CSMG in 2021; nor will receipt of financial assistance in 2021 count against future receipt of funding.
+Returning applicants will be evaluated on a case-by-case basis.
+Scholarship assistance will be extended only for registration and/or hotel accommodations, and will not be provided for participant travel to and from Washington D.C.

 Anyone attending or supporting the Catholic Social Ministry Gathering is encouraged to contact our Diversity Committee about opportunities to support or participate in the Diversity Outreach Initiative.